LaurEars/snowflake-summit-2025/sessions/WN210B-costs-performance.md

 ## Key Points

-- Multiple types of cost management
+- Multiple types of cost management:
   - Visibility
   - Control
   - Optimization
 - Anomaly detection for costs
-- Different roles for viewing vs updating cost management
+- Different roles for viewing vs. updating cost management
-- Query acceleration, with support for iceberg
+- Query acceleration, with support for Iceberg
 - Detection of indexes to add and query acceleration

 ## Demo Notes

-- Query insights demo - query for insights and possible issues on queries
+- Query insights demo - query for insights and possible issues in queries